-Crunches are easy abdominal exercise to incorporate into your regular ab workouts routine.
+Crunches are easy abdominal exercises to incorporate into your regular ab workouts routine.

 Although crunches are extremely effective in isolating and toning the upper regions of your abs (rectus abdominis) if you’re not doing crunches with proper form, you can easily pull your neck and back muscles when coming off the floor.